GU Studies

 - SID: 40 inches

-- Adjustments: IR centered at the superior border of pubic symphysis
+- Adjustments: Center IR to superior border of the pubic symphysis.

-- CR: Perpendicular to IR, entering 2 in. above pubic symphysis (5° caudal angulation may be used to project pubic bones below bladder neck)
+- CR: Perpendicular to IR, entering 2 inches (5 cm) above pubic symphysis; 5° caudal angulation may project pubic bones below bladder neck.

-- Pt.
-Instructions: Remain still during filling; void when instructed.
-Suspend respiration at end expiration.
+- Patient instructions: Remain still during filling; void when instructed.
+Suspend respiration at end of expiration.

 Evaluation Criteria